Madi-S/Argparse-Tutorial/README.md

 # Argparse-Tutorial

-## Tutorial for people, who want to get started with argarse module or to implement user-friendly command-line interfaces for python scripts..
+## Tutorial for people, who want to get started with argparse module or to implement user-friendly command-line interfaces for python scripts.

 ### argparse_division.py
 - Covers the usage of positional arguments and some useful technics to create an argument